katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

-* move this list to dotfiles readme file
-* push dotfiles
 * figure out ssh keys for github, remove personal access tokens (from 1password too)
 * create system to pull ssh keys from 1password into new environments (remove todo from readme file)
 * add roboto mono font install to mac.sh script